SL(2,C) group action on Cohomological field theories: action in singularity theory

-This result shows that taking all the possible primitive forms for a fixed simple elliptic singularity there are only two ``geometrically'' different Frobenius manifolds --- $F_{\zeta_1}$ and $\hat I \cdot F_{\zeta_1}$ (where $I$ is the Inversion transformation of Dubrovin).
+This completes proof of the theorem. \end{myproof} \begin{corollary} The approaches of \cite{MR} and \cite{BT} for the action changing the primitive form of a simple--elliptic singularity coincide. \end{corollary} This result shows that taking all the possible primitive forms for a fixed simple--elliptic singularity there are only two ``geometrically'' different Frobenius manifolds --- $F_{\zeta_1}$ and $\hat I \cdot F_{\zeta_1}$.
 All the other Frobenius manifolds fixed by other choices of the primitive forms are obtained from these two by taking linear changes of the variables.